Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 Learn how to make an easy and cheap DIY padded headboard without sewing!
 Update an existing headboard to a simple upholstered one!

 Hi Friends!!
 I am still in the middle of my master bedroom makeover.
 It seems to be taking a long time since I keep getting distracted with other things.

 I did want to share with you how I made an easy and cheap DIY padded headboard out of my old headboard since this is one thing I have completed!

 At first, I really wanted to build a whole new headboard.
 There are so many fun ideas out there and I kind of wanted a barn door or all wood one.
 Pinterest had me drooling with all the amazing DIY headboards on there.

-You could always use an old sheet, blanket, tablecloth, drape or any large piece of fabric you might have.
+You could always use an old sheet, blanket, tablecloth, drape or any large piece of fabric you might have to cover an old headboard.
 Another possibility is to check out Goodwill or local thrift stores for blankets or tablecloths to use.
-If you have a King bed like I do, then you need something big.
+If you have a King bed as I do, then you need something big.

 Materials Needed for DIY Padded Headboard

 - old headboard (Or you can always make one out of 2x4s and plywood.
 There are some great tutorials on Pinterest!)

 - egg carton foam mattress topper – I got this one from Target here.
 Twin Extra long for a King bed.
 Under $12!!

 - batting – I was in luck and found some at Goodwill for $2!
 Use your coupon and get it at Joanns or Michaels.